Skip to main content

 I teach Mechanics of Materials, Engineering Materials, Selection and Application of Materials, Project Management, Mechanical Design Processes, Sustainability and Entrepreneurship.

-My research area revolves around Dental and Bone Tissue Engineering.
+My research area revolves around Bone Tissue Engineering.
 This involves creating implantable bone and dental substitutes for critical skeletal defects that cannot heal on their own.
 Currently, my team and I are working on several projects which are mainly dental related, where we are using one of the niche technologies in additive manufacturing and biomedical engineering which is 3D printing as the main medium of fabrication.
 Several samples of biomaterial that is biocompatible and proved to have similar properties of real tooth are being manufactured, studied and evaluated by examining its microstructures, mechanical properties and many more.
 Our future aspiration is to fabricate bone scaffolds to conduct osteoconduction studies.

 We have many partners working alongside us in these projects mainly from Malaysia and universities in the UK.